acl-org/emnlp2019.github.io/_pages/home.md

 <h2>News</h2>
 **November 5, 2015**.
+You are highly recommended to take the front seats in Hall2B and Hall2C for better involvement.

 **November 4, 2019**.
 The EMNLP-IJCNLP 2019 proceedings are now available in the [ACL anthology](https://www.aclweb.org/anthology/events/emnlp-2019/).
 All papers are also linked from our [interactive schedule](./program/ischedule/).